d4v/ukorg/README.md

 ukorg
 =====

-Some hacks around the microkorg MIDI API
+This software intends to provide full support to Microkorg synthesizer MIDI capabilities on linux systems.

+Work in progress...

 The microkorg MIDI impl. is available at http://www.korg.com/uploads/Support/MK1_633652915168960000.pdf